KS-py/Fake-News-Detection/README.md

-# FAKE NEWS DETECTOR with scikit-learn Classifiers
+# FAKE NEWS DETECTOR with scikit-learn Classifiers, Simplilearn tutorial

 Using the training data from the two CSV files, we perform some formatting and also add a boolean field to the data to distinguish fake from true